 About 15,000 people call the 3rd best place to live in the United States their home.
 The town of Vienna neighbors McLean, but offers more of a small-town feel.
 Along Maple Avenue you’ll find small businesses, unique restaurants, cafes, and shops.
-Wolf Trap, America’s National Park for the Performing Arts, is nearby for locals to enjoy concerts, plays, operas and more while enjoying this beautiful outdoor arena.
+Wolf Trap, America’s National Park for the Performing Arts, is nearby for locals to enjoy concerts, plays, operas, and more, while enjoying this beautiful outdoor arena.
 The Metro’s Orange Line allows residents to take advantage of public transportation and easily commute by train.

 Located just outside of Arlington, Falls Church has a population of about 13,000, making it desirable to those who prefer a small community but want the convenience of being less than 15 minutes from Washington, D.C.
-Known as the “Little City”, Falls Church is the smallest independent city by area in the state of Virginia.
+Known as the “Little City”, Falls Church is the smallest independent city by area in the State of Virginia.
 But don’t let the small-town feel fool you.
 Take a drive down the heart of Falls Church and you’ll find shops, restaurants, and a concert venue all within a couple of blocks.

-Recently named the 7th Best Place to Live in America, Reston is located about 20 miles from the Nation's Capital.
+Recently named the 7th Best Place to Live in America, Reston is located about 20 miles from the Nation's Capitol.
 With a population of about 60,000, Reston is a planned community with a genuine feel.
 Its Town Center offers great shopping and dining along with a pavilion for concerts in the summer and ice skating in the winter.
 Reston's parks, lakes, bike paths and golf courses also provide plenty of outdoor activities.
-The Metro's Wiehle-Reston station allows Reston residents to commute to D.C. in under 45 minutes.
+The Metro's Wiehle-Reston station allows Reston residents to commute to DC in under 45 minutes.

 Click Here to View Homes for Sale in Reston